froxio/who2host/README.md

 ## Synopsis/Motivation (from about page)

 At the end of a long streaming session it's hard to find another stream to host.
-Recycling viewers to smaller, quality streams helps those streams grow and enriches the twitch community as a whole.
-What Who2Host strives to accomplish is making the diamond-in-the-rough streams easier to find.
-Who2Host also accommodates the average end user by making it easier to find fresh streamers to watch.
+Recycling viewers to smaller, quality streams helps those streams grow.
+This, in turn, diversifies and enriches the twitch community as a whole.
+What Who2Host strives to accomplish is making the diamond-in-the-rough streams easier to find for streamers and viewers alike.

 ## Installation/Startup
 - Pip dependencies are listed in requirements.txt (taken from pip freeze, use discretion)